Meet our Board Members!

 These efforts add up to over 10,300 acres of open space being protected.
 The lands protected by the working groups are in addition to SMLC’s numbers.

-South Metro Land Conservancy is dedicated to the protection of open space in Arapahoe County, Colorado.
+South Metro Land Conservancy is dedicated to protecting and enhancing open space in Arapahoe County, Colorado.
 We believe preserving our natural heritage and our quality of life within the urban landscape as well as in remote areas goes hand-in-hand with responsible development.
 We strive to collaborate and educate on the importance of open space needs and values.

 SMLC is always seeking additional opportunities throughout Arapahoe County.
 We facilitate the creation of conservation easements, partner with other entities and advocate for the preservation of natural open space.